vippsas/vipps-developers/apply_for_services.md

 <!-- START_METADATA
 ---
-title: Applying for a Vipps service
+title: Apply for a Vipps service
 sidebar_position: 2
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Applying for Vipps services
+# Apply for Vipps services

 To apply for Vipps services, you need to have a Norwegian organization number and applications must be signed with Norwegian BankID.